tanay306/LogPress/README.md

 # Template-Based Log Compressor & Searcher

+Owner of this branch - tgandhi [Tanay Gandhi](https://github.com/tanay306)

+- This branch is an intermediary testing branch for Chunk-based compression algorithm.
+The final branch with the latest code can be found here. [parallel-search](https://github.com/tanay306/LogPress/tree/parallel-search)

-This project provides a command-line utility to compress log files using a template-based approach combined with zlib compression.
+- This project provides a command-line utility to compress log files using a template-based approach combined with zlib compression.
 It supports three main commands:

 - **compress**: Compress one or more log files into a single archive.
 - **decompress**: Decompress an archive and reconstruct the original log files.